 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.

 If you’ve decided to come visit Cartagena, Colombia, congratulations!
 This slice of Caribbean paradise offers colonial charm and history, beautiful nearby beaches, and lots of things to do.
-In this guide to the top things to see in Cartagena, I’m going to give you a rundown of the 11 best things to do in Cartagena, Colombia.
+In this guide to the top things to do in Cartagena, I’m going to give you a rundown of 50 great things to do in Cartagena.

-Finally, be sure you have booked a place to stay.
-Particularly during peak season, the best places to stay get booked up quick.
-Check out my Insider’s Guide to Where to Stay in Cartagena to help you find the best place to stay for you.
+*Got a place to stay?
+If not, check out my Insider’s Guide to Where to Stay in Cartagena to help you find the best place to stay for you.

-Flights? check.
-Place to stay?
-Check.
-Now, let’s get to the 11 top things to do in Cartagena, Colombia!
+Now, let’s get to this list of 50 fun things to do in Cartagena, Colombia!

 1. Walk the Colonial Walled City

-*The Walled City, aka Centro, is my number one area to stay in Cartagena.
+*The Walled City is also my number one area to stay in Cartagena.
 Learn more about it as well as other areas along with recommendations for places to stay in my Insider’s Guide to Where to Stay.

-The Museo Naval del Caribe is hands down the best museum in Cartagena, which qualifies it for my list of what to do in Cartagena.
-You will get a much better appreciation of the importance of the Castillo San Felipe and the role it played in the city’s defenses here.
+The Museo Naval del Caribe is hands down the best museum in Cartagena.
+That means I have to include it on this list of what to do in Cartagena.
+You will get a much better appreciation of the city’s historical importance and why the Spanish invested so much in defending it.